Nyctanthous/dotfiles/README.md

 # dotfiles
 ## A personal collection of tweaks to Linux-based systems.

-I've tried somewhat to use software that doesn't [suck too much][1], but is also very configurable.
+I've eschewed using software that doesn't [suck too much][1].
+It sucks to use; we're not living in the 80s.
-Also, I've tried to create a system that doesn't use an insane amount of resources.
-So far, moderate success.
+Instead, I've opted for software that gives you more power than competing solutions.

 There are old-school, powerful tools out there do do many given tasks.
 (Emacs, Vi/Vim, Arch, etc) I'm not a fan, because they often rely on antequated designs for their UX.
 It makes them unnecessarily hard to use for modern-day users.